sagebind/threadfin/README.md

 Extra features:

+- Dynamic pool size based on load
+- Support for async tasks
+- Tasks return a handle which can be joined or awaited for the return value
 - Optional common process-wide thread pool
-- Support for async tasks
-- Dynamic pool size based on load
 - CPU core pinning

 ## Examples